anyscale/madewithml.github.io/docs/misc/confirmation.md

 ##

 Thank you for subscribing to our newsletter!
-A **confirmation email** was sent to the email address you entered.
-Please click the confirmation button in this email to complete your subscription.
-If you don’t see this within a couple of minutes, make sure to check your promotions/spam folder.
+A **confirmation email** was sent to the email address you provided.
+Please click the confirmation button in the email to complete your subscription.
+If you don’t see it within a few minutes, be sure to check your <mark>**promotions/spam/junk**</mark> folder (and mark it `Not junk` so you receive our future emails).

 [←&nbsp; Return to home](https://madewithml.com/)